Changing The Color Of A Signature

 If you try using the technique described in “Color Matching – Part 1", you will see right away that it doesn’t work here.
 The reason finally occurred to me; unlike your image, in which you add intensity by letting in more light to a clean black slate, when you write you start with a white canvas and the more pigment you add, the darker it gets.
 To get this color-matching trick to work, you first need to change your perspective by adding a curves layer to invert the histogram.

-- With the layer with the signature and transparent background selected and the only layer visible, make a new “Curves...” adjustment layer and name it something like “Invert”.
+- With the layer with the signature and transparent background selected, make a new “Curves...” adjustment layer and name it something like “Invert”.
+Right-click on this new layer and left-click "Create Clipping Mask" so that this layere only affects the signature layer.

 - On this new layer, double click on the curves icon to the left of the layer mask (you could delete the layer mask if you like) so that the histogram appears in the Curves Properties tab.